Analida's Ethnic Spoon

 Frequently Asked Questions

-• Can I freeze the finished garbanzo beans tapas?
-Yes, garbanzo beans freeze quite well and this dish can be frozen for up to 2 months for best quality.
-Thaw it out overnight in the refrigerator and heat in the microwave and I described above.
+Yes, garbanzo beans freeze quite well, and this dish can be frozen for up to 2 months for the best quality.
+Thaw it out overnight in the refrigerator and heat it in the microwave, as described above.
 Again, add the chopped parsley fresh before serving.

-Mango tomatillo salsa bring a sweet and spicy flavor mix to the party, and it so easy to make.
-Chorizo in wine red wine sauce is a classic tapas dish and comes together very quickly.
-If you love to grill, then prueba de cerdo is a dish of thinly sliced pork loin you can marinate the night before the party and quickly grill just before your guests arrive.
-A vegetarian option to offer at your tapas party would be this tasty mushrooms in sherry sauce served on some crusty bread.
+Mango tomatillo salsa brings a sweet and spicy flavor mix to the party, and it's so easy to make.
+Chorizo in red wine sauce is a classic tapas dish and comes together very quickly.
+If you love to grill, then prueba de cerdo is a dish of thinly sliced pork loin that you can marinate the night before the party and quickly grill just before your guests arrive.
+A vegetarian option to offer at your tapas party would be these tasty mushrooms in sherry sauce served on some crusty bread.
 Another one of my absolute favorites is tortilla española or Spanish potato pie.
 Buen provecho!

 tapa de gabanzos y cebolla